matrix-org/matrix-spec-proposals/specification/modules/third_party_invites.rst

 If it is not, the homeserver asks the identity server to record the details of the invitation, and to notify the client of this pending invitation if it gets a binding for this identifier in the future.
-The identity server returns to the homeserver a token, as well as its public key.
+The identity server returns a token and public key to the homeserver.

 If a client then tries to join the room in the future, it will be allowed to if it presents both the token, and a signature of that token from the identity